mobitel-ltd/mobitel-zschema-readable-error/README.md

 # mobitel-zschema-readable-error
 NodeJs module for transforn errors of zSchema module to user friendly and readable string

+## Attention
+This module writing and testing on **NodeJs v.8.3** and **NPM v.5**.
+Using the module in previous versions of NodeJs does not guarantee its correct operation.

 ## Installation
 ```
 npm i --save mobitel-zschema-readable-error